justADeni/SoulGraves/README.md

 # Whether souls are only collectible by their owners
 owner-locked: false

+# The maximum number of souls a player can hold simultaneously.
+Set to 0 for unlimited.
+# If the limit is exceeded, the oldest soul will explode
+max-souls-per-player: 0

 # Whether souls will drop items when they burst
 souls-drop-items: true